 The best options on the market are the Dyson Supersonic and the Dyson Airwrap.
 Often, if you use hot hair tools, you can burn the hair, which makes it frizz.
 But as both of these use temperatures that do not exceed 150°C, they will dry and style your locks without damaging them.

-Product-wise, grey hair needs products that will soften it and counteract the frizz.
+Product-wise, grey hair needs those that will soften it and counteract the frizz.
 Look to L’Oreal Tecni.
-Art Pli for styling and heat protection, while the range’s Fix Anti-Frizz is a 24hr anti-frizz and anti-static hold spray, which will keep grey tresses tame.
+Art Pli for styling and heat protection, while the range’s Fix Anti-Frizz is a 24-hour anti-frizz and anti-static hold spray, which will keep grey tresses tame.

 It is also important to do a weekly hair treatment, whether in the salon or at home; a moisturising mask, such as the KeraStraight Moisture Mask, is a great choice.
 This nutrient-rich mask repairs and rehydrates dry and damaged hair, leaving it feeling soft and renewed.